Crow-EH/tournament-micronaut-kt/README.md

 * Depending on the deployment plan and the scaling configuration, the very basic Flyway migration (at application startup) may not be the best.
 Having an external tool handling sync between blue/green env could be better, or any other way to ensure service continuity.
 * Automatic external tests on a real environment would be a plus.
 * Measuring the coverage and scanning the project with Sonarqube would be a plus too.
+* A formatting plugin + check in CI to avoid useless noise in reviews.

 ### Better monitoring and a look on the performance
 * The logs should be collected and indexed somewhere, preferably with visualization and monitored aggregations (i.e. error rate, etc.).
 Something like an ELK or Datadog.